 The loss here becomes limited.
 In conclusion, you will only lose the premium paid to buy and nothing more.

-There are several options and strategies that one may apply to make the best of every trade.
+There are several options trading strategies that one may apply to make the best of every trade.
 However, these strategies get strengthened through research and practice.
-You can try out your own strategies without risking your money through paper trading apps, a virtual trading opportunity.